SciML/DifferenceEquations.jl/docs/src/index.md

 $$
 z_n - h(u_n, p, t_n) ~ N(0, D)
 $$
-In principle, though, Gaussian observation noise is not required---even if the package currently only supports gaussian observation noise with a diagonal covariance matrix.
+Ultimately IID Gaussian observation noise is not required---though the package currently only supports gaussian observation noise with a diagonal covariance matrix, it could be adapted without significant changes.

 ### Linear Filtering for the Marginal Likelihood
 When the system is linear and the prior is gaussian, there is an exact likelihood for the marginal likelihood using the [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter#Marginal_likelihood).
 Unlike the previous example, this is a marginal likelihood and not conditional on the noise, $w$.
-That is, it finds $\mathcal{L}(z, u_0)$.
+See the [Kalman Filter Likelihood](https://en.wikipedia.org/wiki/Kalman_filter#Marginal_likelihood) for more details.

 ## Current Status
 At this point, the package does not cover all of the variations on these features.
 In particular,